JabRef/user-documentation/en/installation.md

 - for Windows, this is the file `runtime\bin\JabRef.bat`.
 - for Linux, this is the file `bin\JabRef`.
-- for Mac, this is the file `JabRef.app/Contents/MacOS/Jabref`.
+- for Mac, this is the file `JabRef.app`.

 Be sure to activate "Load and Save preferences from/to jabref.xml on start-up \(memory stick mode\)" in Options → Preferences → General.